CS-433/ml-project-2-transcripted_cherry/README.md

 - `X_features`: A list containing all the features that are interesting for the regression
 - `Decide_y_feature`: A string with the y-value for the regression
 - `Decide_x_feature`: An array containing the indices of the `X_feature` vector to be chosen.
 Can have multiple or just one index.
-- `Decide_x_feature`: An array containing the indices of the `X_feature` vector to be chosen.
-Can have multiple or just one index.
-- `save`: a Boolean value indicating if the plots should be saved in the folder images/task_1 or not.
 - `mode_error`: “mean_squared_error” or “mean_absolute_value” depending on which loss function should be applied.

 Remark: If a csv-file containing multiple transcription factors is read, an extraction of a subdata containing only one transcription factor has to be done.
 Otherwise, the model will compute the relationship of an aggregated set of transcription factors.
 The method to extract the subdata is listed in the notebook.